twknab/mean_hike/readme.md

 		- (Later) Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own)
 			- Maybe do this AFTER you've built all your models to better know all the bases you have to cover.

+	- Secure your Authorize Function:

+		+ There might be a security risk in your authorize function.
+Think of it this way: right now, you packaged that into your navbar.
+What if someone downloads your HTML and tries to use your code, but just chops out the navbar code?
+Because all the other controller functions on each page will run, without any auth (because they are assuming the navController will take care of that), it means a person could query data if the naBar wasn't present.
+So my suggestion is to go back to your original strategy: for each Controller, build an auth function that queries for auth status (you should not have to rebuild your server side controller, just your angular controller).
+Then, ANY controller that runs, will automatically authorize your user, even if the navbar was removed -- and no core content could be obtained, as the other queries ONLY run after things have been authorized. **OR if you can find a way to secure them in the backend, then you won't have to do this -- as any query at all to those functions would require a valid session....you might have to think this one out....**

 	- Secure your API Routes:

-		- Technically your api routes are still open to non-session users
+		+ Technically your api routes are still open to non-session users
-		- What would be the best way to handle securing each route, by checking for session? (like you were doing in Python...)
+		+ What would be the best way to handle securing each route, by checking for session? (like you were doing in Python...)
 [IDEA: What about using something in your middleware to check for a sesssion?] (maybe just if no session send 404, although we can do better.)